platformatic/platformatic/docs/reference/runtime/configuration.md

 runtime.
 Each service object supports the following settings:

 - **`id`** (**required**, `string`) - A unique identifier for the microservice.
+When working with the Platformatic Composer, this value corresponds to the `id` property of each object in the `services` section of the config file.
+When working with client objects, this corresponds to the optional `serviceId` property or the `name` field in the client's `package.json` file if a `serviceId` is not explicitly provided.
 - **`path`** (**required**, `string`) - The path to the directory containing the microservice.
 - **`config`** (**required**, `string`) - The configuration file used to start